-A virtual cluster VC(n,b) has two parameters: n, the number of (identical) CUs in the cluster, and b, the bandwidth reservation from each CU to the virtual switch.
-Virtual clusters belonging to different tenants need to be embedded on a given substrate: a physical network connecting a set of servers.
-In this paper, we focus on multi-rooted tree (or fat-tree) like physical network topologies [1], [16] as they are the predominant topology in today's datacenters.
-These topologies are hierarchical and are recursively made of subtrees at each level.
+a given substrate: a physical network connecting a set of servers.
+In this paper, we focus on multi-rooted tree (or fat-tree) like physical network topologies [1], [10] as they are the predominant topology in today's data centers.
+These topologies are hierarchical and are recursively made of sub-trees at each level.
 A fat-tree consists of a set of pods which are interconnected by core routers.
 Pods comprise a set of racks which are interconnected by the aggregation switch, and racks comprise multiple servers (or hosts) which are interconnected by the Top-of-Rack (ToR) switch.
 Each server can host a fixed number of CUs.
-As done in previous work, e.g., [5], [9], given the amount of multiplexing and assuming the availability of a multi-path routing protocol such as ECMP, we can approximate these links as a single aggregate link for bandwidth reservations.
+As done in previous work, e.g., [5], [7], given the amount of multiplexing and assuming the availability of a multi-path routing protocol such as ECMP, we can approximate these links as a single aggregate link for bandwidth reservations.

-To save costs, some datacenter operators introduce some degree of over-subscription, typically at the higher levels of the hierarchy.
-We model these configurations with two parameters $\gamma_1, \gamma_2 \geq 1$ (called the over-subscription factors in [5]): γ_1 denotes the factor of reduced capacity on the aggregation network (between ToR and aggregation switches) and γ_2 the factor of reduced capacity between the aggregation switches and the core switch.
+To save costs, some data center operators introduce some degree of over-subscription, typically at the higher levels of the hierarchy.
+We model these configurations with two parameters $\gamma_1, \gamma_2 \ge 1$ (called the over-subscription factors in [5]): γ_1 denotes the factor of reduced capacity on the aggregation network (between ToR and aggregation switches) and γ_2 the factor of reduced capacity between the aggregation switches and the core switch.